carbonscott/rc/UltiSnips/thinking/vocabulary.md

 # Representation/Observation Technique

-* BREAK DOWN things to different INDEPENDENT components from vocabulary.
+* BREAK DOWN things to different INDEPENDENT components associated with vocabulary.
   Make it readable to do two key steps in thinking algorithm:
   * add dependence: main vs components
   * remove dependence: component vs component
 * It is like to observe a vector in terms of basis vectors, and it helps user to